 We exist to promote unity among the religious groups which we represent by increasing understanding of, and appreciation for, our diverse traditions, thereby seeking to improve the greater Olney community.
 A portion of our time together at our monthly lunch meetings is devoted to planning events which will promote spiritual growth, understanding and unity among our congregations and in our community.

-We meet monthly for lunch at noon, usually on the last Wednesday of the month.
+We meet monthly for lunch at noon.

 We meet at GrillMarx, 18149 Town Center Dr., Olney, MD 20832.